 Episode Revelations, Part 1 reveals that Snake Eyes met Scarlett's father and promised him to look after her.
 When they came under attack from Cobra, Snake Eyes face was burned when Mr. O'Hara’s lab exploded.
 Scarlett says, "All that time we spent together, you should have found a way to tell me the truth."
 But Scarlett can see that Snake Eyes blamed himself for what happen and why he didn't tell her (in his own way).
 She knows that nobody was going to make her father quit at what he was doing and she thanks Snake Eyes for helping him by gently touching his face, Snake Eyes then holds her hands.

-They wasted their time on a crappy A-Team plot, characters who look and act like teenagers, liquid monsters, someone (who's really a) having liquid superpowers, others who are just completely unrecognizable, shoving idiotic jokes, arguments and one-liners down everyone's throat.
+They wasted their time on a crappy A-Team plot, making the bad guys be an evil corporation, characters who look and act like teenagers, liquid monsters, someone (who's really a white guy) having liquid superpowers, others who are just completely unrecognizable, shoving idiotic jokes, arguments and one-liners down everyone's throat.
 G.I.
-Joe is suppose to be about the U.S. armed forces (Army, Navy, Air Force, and Marine) that became a Special Counter-Terrorist Unit Delta that fights Cobra around the globe in the sea, air and land… not a small group of door-to-door problem solvers on the run and acting like "The Odd Couple" with bickering moments going on...
+Joe is suppose to be about the U.S. armed forces (Army, Navy, Air Force, and Marine) that became a Special Counter-Terrorist Unit Delta that fights Cobra (a terrorist organization) around the globe in the sea, air and land... not a small group of door-to-door problem solvers on the run and acting like "The Odd Couple" with bickering moments going on...

-The fact that in the last episode, the original voice actor Michael Bell as Duke from the Sunbow series recounts his terrible dream where everyone was drawn horribly… that doesn't say a whole lot of what some of the writers or what The Hub thought of their own show.
+The fact that in the last episode, the original voice actor Michael Bell as Duke from the Sunbow series recounts his terrible dream where everyone was drawn horribly... that doesn't say a whole lot of what some of the writers, Hasbro or what The Hub thought of their own show.

 Tigatron/Airazor (Beast Wars TV Show/Comic Books) They were the first, the perfect, the most believable, and the most in-love Beast Wars couple.
-These two Maximals were unlike the others, they were very nice, funny, calm and quiet for the most part, more in tune with their beat modes and nature than the others.
-Right from the start it was Airazor who first started having deep feelings for Tigatron when she said
+These two Maximals were unlike the others, they were very nice, funny, calm and quiet for the most part, more in tune with their beast modes and nature than the others.
+During episodes

 They were brought back in the comic books where there relationship continued.